Parabolic Hitchin Maps and Their Generic Fibers: Generic Fibers of the Strongly Parabolic Hitchin Map

-\begin{remark} It is obvious that we Can Not lift a principal $A$-module structure to $\tilde{A}$-module structure.
-The reason lies in that over a principal $A$-module, we do not have a filtration $F^{\bullet}$ of type $(m_1, m_2,\ldots,m_{\sigma})$, and a $\theta$ strongly preserves it.
-This proposition actually shows the effect of parabolic condition on local structure of Higgs bundles. \end{remark} \bproof We prove this by induction both on rank of $V$ and the number of irreducible factors of $\text{char}_\theta$.
-From Proposition \ref{first step direct summand}, we know that $\Ker f_{1}\oplus \Ker f_{i}$ is direct summand of $V$ for $\forall i, 2\leq i\leq n_{1}$.
+\begin{remark} It is obvious that we \textit{cannot} in general lift an $A$-module structure to an $\tilde{A}$-module structure.
+For example, as an $A$ module, $A$ itself would not have a $\tilde{A}$ module structure in general.
+The reason lies in that over a principal $A$-module, we do not have a filtration $F^\pt$ of Levi type $(m^1, m^2,\ldots,m^{\sigma})$, and a local Higgs field $\theta$ that strongly preserves it.
+This proposition actually shows the effect of the parabolic condition on the local structure of Higgs bundles. \end{remark} \bproof We prove this by inductions both on the rank of $V$ and the number of irreducible factors of the characteristic polynomial of $\theta$.
+From Proposition \ref{first step direct summand}, we know that $\Ker f_{1}\oplus \Ker f_{i}$ is direct summand of $V$ for $2\leq i\leq n_{1}$.